 + Focus on abdominal breathing exercises

-If you haven’t discover the amazing benefits and efficiency of abdominal breathing exercises, now is the time!
+If you haven’t discover the amazing benefits and efficiency of core breathing exercises, now is the time!
 Focusing on intentionally connecting your deep core to every movement and exercise is so beneficial, especially during these special 9 months!
 Your pelvic floor, transverse muscles and diaphragm, work together to prevent pelvic floor dysfunction, back pain, severe diastasis recti and other aches and pains.
-Practicing abdominal breathing daily is one of the best things you can do as first trimester exercises.
-These exercises are the best way to (re)discover your pelvic floor, strengthen your core and get ready for a 9 month journey, labor and a delivery!
+Practicing inner core exercises daily is one of the best things you can do as first trimester exercises.
+These exercises are the best way to (re)discover your pelvic floor, strengthen your core and get ready for a 9 month journey!

 + Running can be an option